leofavre/memory-game-elements/packages/memory-game/README.md

 ## Properties

 #### `cards` (Array)
 An arrays of objects representing the cards to be rendered.
+See [Usage](#usage) for example.

 ## CSS custom properties